 Silvopasture – this management system integrates forest, forage and livestock to derive value from both timber and livestock.
 It generally requires greater management and higher capital costs for fencing, water systems and planting of trees, and can involve either introducing cattle into forested areas or introducing trees into existing pastures.
 In forests with fast growing, mid value timber, silvopasture can be incorporated as a way to maximize utilization of both timber and forage for livestock, while providing income diversity.
 Continuous grazing is not suitable with this system; rotational grazing should be used to reduce potential damage to trees, understory or forage species, and to allow paddocks time to rest and recover.
 Managed properly, this agroforestry practice provides feed and shelter for livestock, maintains biodiversity of vegetation, animal and microbial communities, and enhances the health of the forest, while providing another income stream.

-Silvopasture practices support a wide range of trees, herbaceous plants, and grasses and forbs that provide a diverse mixture of feed sources for livestock and wildlife.
+Silvopasture practices support a wide range of trees, herbaceous plants, grasses and forbs that provide a diverse mixture of feed sources for livestock and wildlife.
 While these complex systems offer many benefits, they require more management.
 Regional conditions, such as microclimates within the forested area, generally require customizing management strategies to match available resources and conditions.
 There is no one-size-fits-all approach.
 A silvopasture system is dynamic, so management practices will change according to the growth stage of the trees.
 Young forest stands can be trampled by cattle, so stock density and grazing period must be restricted to allow tree growth.
 Even once established, young trees may be at risk of rubbing or damage by cattle.
 Conversely, livestock can be useful for vegetation management to reduce undesirable brush.
 Regular monitoring will be required to adjust stocking rates if necessary and minimize the impact of grazing upon both the forage and the trees.

 In areas with very high value trees, silvopasture may be less suitable, as the focus in those forested areas is on the successful planting, growth and harvest of timber, rather than the production and utilization of forage for livestock.
-However, innovative research conducted by a diverse group of collaborators in British Columbia explores the integration of cattle, forage and trees to evaluate the potential for increased forage and timber productivity in mid-rotation conifer stands.
-Co-benefits of carbon sequestration, plant diversity and soil water availability are also evaluated.
+However, innovative research conducted by a diverse group of collaborators in British Columbia explored the integration of cattle, forage and trees to evaluate the potential for increased forage and timber productivity in mid-rotation conifer stands.
+Co-benefits of carbon sequestration, plant diversity and soil water availability were also evaluated.

-The following photos illustrate the use of strip thinning being investigated in this research project, allowing forage to grow in the unforested strips.
+The following photos illustrate the use of strip thinning investigated in this research project, allowing forage to grow in the unforested strips.
 This also allows more sunshine to reach the trees that remain standing, improving their growth.

+Thinning added to forage biomass and diversity.
 The following YouTube video presented by the BC Cattlemen’s Association further highlights some of the results from this research.

 Agroforestry systems will incorporate livestock with regionally appropriate best management practices that may vary from season to season.
 Wintering cattle within an agroforestry system may look quite different from system to system and region to region.
 For example, on smaller, privately owned woodlots, such as in the Maritimes, the trees can provide a valuable source of shelter for livestock, with water development or mineral supplementation to ensure nutritional needs are met.
 This can allow producers to monitor cattle in a smaller area during calving and facilitate supplemental feeding if required during winter.
 It can also help reduce predation of young calves.
 In British Columbia, cattle are often grazed from spring to autumn in an expansive system where they have access to large areas of forested grazing.
 During winter, livestock return to lower elevations at the home yard site or pasture area.
 Implementing best management practices to manage manure and nutrients in these winter-feeding areas with higher livestock density is part of successful management.